syncfusion-content/javascript-docs/js/Schedule/Customization.md

                 recurrence: "Recurrence",
                 recurrenceRule: "RecurrenceRule"
             },
+            workHours: {
-            highlightBusinessHours: true,
+                highlight: true,
-            // setting the business start and end hour to be highlighted in the schedule.
+                // setting the start and end work hour to be highlighted in the schedule.
-            BusinessStartHour: 10,
+                start: 10,
-            BusinessEndHour: 3
+                end: 15
+            }
         });
     });